Sunrun

-Sunrun Inc. is an American provider of photovoltaic systems and battery energy storage products, primarily for residential customers.
-The company was established in 2007 and is headquartered in San Francisco, California.
+Sunrun Inc. is an American provider of photovoltaic systems and battery energy storage products headquartered in San Francisco, California.

-Since its inception, the company has focused primarily on a power purchase agreement (PPA) business model where Sunrun installs and maintains a solar system on a customer's home, then sells power to the customer at an agreed upon rate for a 20- or 25-year term.
-This business model allows property owners to install solar at no upfront cost, but without the benefits (such as tax breaks) or some risks that come with being the owner of the system.
-The company has a sizable network of partners, including Costco and Lowe's, who allow Sunrun to market to customers inside their stores.

-In 2023, the company installed solar systems capable of generating 990 megawatts of power, and in the history of the company, had installed a total of 5.7 gigawatts of power for nearly 800,000 customers.

 History

+Early history (2007–2014)

-Sunrun was co-founded in January 2007 by Lynn Jurich, Ed Fenster, and Nat Kreamer with a business model in which it offered customers either a lease or a Power Purchase Agreement (PPA) business model whereby homeowners paid for electricity usage but did not buy solar panels outright, reducing the initial capital outlay required by the homeowner.
-Sunrun is responsible for installation, maintenance, monitoring and repairs.
+Sunrun was founded in January 2007 by Lynn Jurich, Ed Fenster, and Nat Kreamer, with Jurich and Fenster having met as classmates at Stanford Graduate School of Business.
+Sunrun introduced a "solar-as-a-service" model under which the company would own and maintain the rooftop equipment while customers paid for the electricity generated through long-term contracts, removing the upfront installation cost associated with residential solar power.

-The company raised $12 million in venture capital funding from a group of investors including Foundation Capital in June 2008.
+In June 2008, Sunrun raised $12 million in venture capital funding from a group of investors including Foundation Capital.
 In 2009, Sunrun closed a Series B round of funding for $18 million led by Accel Partners and joined by Foundation Capital.
 The company also received an additional commitment of $90 million in tax equity from U.S. Bancorp in 2009, following the $105 million in project financing from the bank in 2008.
 In June 2010, Sunrun struck a deal with PG&E for $100 million.
 Following the deal, the company announced $55 million in fresh capital from Sequoia Capital.
 In May 2014, the company raised $150 million.

+In 2014, Sunrun acquired the residential division of REC Solar, wholesale distributor AEE Solar, and racking hardware manufacturer SnapNrack from Mainstream Energy Corporation.